vttale/edns0-clientid/README.md

    uses option codes 26946 and 20292, respectively, from the middle of the "Unassigned" range.

-   This document codifies a more flexible format that can accomodate the needs of both implementations, as well as other more opaque identifiers.
+   This document codifies a more flexible format that can accommodate the needs of both implementations, as well as other more opaque identifiers.
 It is intended to supersede those non-standard options.

-   This option is intended only for constrained environments where the use of the option can be carefully controlled.
+   This option is intended only for constrained environments where its use can be carefully controlled.
 It is completely optional and should be ignored by most DNS software.

 2. Privacy Considerations

-   The IETF is actively working on enhancing DNS privacy [DPRIVE_Working_Group], and the reinjection of personally identifiable information has been identified as a problematic design pattern [I-D.hardie-privsec-metadata-insertion].
+   The IETF is actively working on enhancing DNS privacy [DPRIVE_Working_Group], and the re-injection of personally identifiable information has been identified as a problematic design pattern [I-D.hardie-privsec-metadata-insertion].

-   Because this option trasmits information that is meant to identify specific clients, to be considered compliant with this draft implementations MUST NOT add the option without explicit opt-in by an administrator on the local area network.
+   Because this option transmits information that is meant to identify specific clients, to be considered compliant with this draft implementations MUST NOT add the option without explicit opt-in by an administrator on the local area network.
 For example, agreeing to